HomeroRR/deep_nets_keras/README.md

 Implementation of AlexNet, VGG, and Resnet using Keras!
 Available datasets are CIFAR10, MNIST, and ImageNet

+Requirements at the requeriments.txt.
+Note: ImageNet default location is the datasets folder, otherwise specify --data_dir variable

 To use run the run.sh on terminal.

 Example run: